What is the Difference Between Superficial Veins & Deep Veins?

 While varicose veins don’t always scream “danger,” (some people find that their varicose veins are never more than a cosmetic issue), there is no way to determine the level of severity of your vein issue without talking to a vein specialist.
 From this, it can be determined whether your veins need to be treated, or whether they can be left as is.
 There are many complications which can occur, both at the skin surface and in your deep vein system, as a result of varicose veins and superficial vein disease.

-See below for a look at before and after varicose veins images from two of our patients.
+See below for a look at before and after varicose veins images of real VCA patients.

 One of the most common vein diseases in superficial veins is called superficial thrombophlebitis — a fancy way of saying “blood clots.”
 While these clots should certainly not be ignored, they do not pose the same level of threat that blood clots in deep veins do.
 Then can progress into or put you at increased risk of developing a deep vein blood clot, so they should be checked out.
 In order to ensure that the vein issues you’re facing are indeed due to a superficial clot rather than a deep clot, you want to consult with a vein specialist.
 This is the only way to know, without a doubt, that your vein problem is not a sign of something bigger.